Last updated on May 5th, 2023

 Walking up this path will open amazing views of Svartediket Lake, the city, and the harbor.
 We guarantee you will be one of a few people on this path.

 Check out the coordinates to the beginning of the trail to get an idea of where to start.

 Bergen, like many other European cities, has areas with bikes for rent.
 Biking trails extend far outside the city limits, so taking a bike for the entire day enables you with the opportunity to see the nearby scenery.

 Self-serve bike stations, as well as bike shops, are located throughout the city, so renting a bike is easy and fast.

 If you rent a bike through self-serve bike stations, you will be able to bike as much as you want, up to 45 minutes at a time, paying only 45 NOK per day.
 Get a bike in one part of a city, ride around for 45 minutes, drop it, walk around, and repeat.
 For more information, check out the Bergen City Bike website.

 Take an Old Scenic Steam Train (during the summertime only)

-Every Sunday during the summertime you can take an old steam locomotive to ride 18-kilometer-long stretch between Midttun and Garnes stations.
+Every Sunday during the summertime you can take an old steam locomotive to ride an 18-kilometer-long stretch between Midttun and Garnes stations.
 From time to time special events are held onboard the train.
-You can come by yourself, with a friend or an entire family.
+You can come by yourself, with a friend or with an entire family.
 Activities and attractions are going to surprise everyone!